 top of page

 Sarah Parker is a composer, saxophonist, and improviser whose music contemplates patient stillness and explosive chaos.
-Described as “imaginative” and “nicely out of the box,” her conceptual writing explores themes of nature, memory, translations of research into musical material, and the analysis and manipulation of real-life sonic phenomena.
+Described as “imaginative” and “nicely out of the box,” her conceptual writing explores the translation of research into musical material.
 She has composed for wind ensemble, orchestra, string quartet, and numerous contemporary chamber ensembles.
-Her music has been performed by airborne extended, Rebekah Heller and Dan Lippel of International Contemporary Ensemble, SPLICE, Sound Icon, the New Composer’s String Quartet, Wieldflower Arts, the Berklee Contemporary Symphony Orchestra, and the Berklee Symphonic Winds.
+Her music has been performed by ~Nois, airborne extended, Rebekah Heller and Dan Lippel of International Contemporary Ensemble, SPLICE, Sound Icon, the New Composer’s String Quartet, Wieldflower Arts, the Berklee Contemporary Symphony Orchestra, and the Berklee Symphonic Winds.

 headshot.jpeg